NVIDIA/ncore/docs/README.md

 bazel build //docs:ncore
 ```

-, which will be outputted into the output folder `bazel-bin/docs/ncore_html`.
+The build results will be available in the output folder `bazel-bin/docs/ncore_html`.

 The HTML version can also be directly build and opened in a web-browser by running the